 On July 1, 1998, the Archdiocese of Cincinnati purchased McNicholas High School from the Sisters.
 Through participation on the School Board and special committees and projects, the Sisters of St. Joseph remain an active part of McNicholas.

 McNicholas underwent significant renovation in 2006 when the Courtyard, the Beechmont entrance, and the Library Media Center were refurbished and the Auxiliary Gym was built.
-Project Paradise is currently underway to further develop the athletic complex.
+Penn Station Stadium, Phil Finn Track, baseball and softball fields, concession stand, and bathrooms comprise the Paradise athletic complex completed when the lights came on in fall 2018.

 Throughout the history of McNicholas High School, many things have changed.
 The mission, "That youth may attain full stature in Christ," however, has remained the same.